 Phone numbers and addresses for local offices are available by clicking on your Senators’ names here: https://www.senate.gov/general/contact_information/senators_cfm.cfm.

 There is also a handy list of district phone numbers at this link.
 A quick phone call to Congress is the quickest way to make a difference.

 If you prefer to submit a message online, links to online contact forms are readily available at: https://www.senate.gov/general/contact_information/senators_cfm.cfm

 2) Call your U.S. House Member.

 Tell your House Member: “Vote NO on H.R.
-3630.
+3630 or any version of it that is pushed into upcoming spending bills.
 The proposal promises to end surprise bills but instead it will reduce access to care and limit insurance company responsibility for covering medical fees.
 Any legislation addressing surprise bills must protect patients’ options to work with physicians of their choice outside of insurance company control and not allow insurers to unilaterally set reimbursement.”